Eating Well As You Get Older

 Plan your meals and snacks to include the right number of calories for your activity level.
 For information about exercise and older adults, go to the Exercise for Older Adults topic on this website or visit Go4Life®, the exercise and physical activity campaign for older adults from the National Institute on Aging.

 The Dietary Guidelines for Americans 2010 from the U.S. Department of Agriculture and the U.S. Department of Health and Human Services recommend eating the following amounts of food if you are eating 2,000 calories per day.
 Remember to adjust the amounts depending on your daily calorie level.

 How Many Vegetables Each Day?

 A person who eats 2,000 calories daily should have 2 ½ cups of vegetables a day.
 This might include a half-cup each of broccoli, tomatoes, cauliflower, and a sweet potato.
 Aim for lots of color on your plate as a way to get a variety of vegetables each day.

 How Much Fruit Each Day?

 A person who consumes about 2,000 calories daily should plan to eat 2 cups of fruit a day.
 This might include one large banana, one-half cup of strawberries and a half-cup of orange juice.
+Frozen fruit is a good choice when a particular fruit is unavailable.
+Dried fruit may have fewer amounts of some nutrients.
 To help you get enough fiber, most of your daily fruit intake should be in the form of whole fruits rather than fruit juices.

 How Many Grain Foods Each Day?